Pajasas/Mobile-Robotics/README.md

 - example_frames.py - run house detection on a set of frames used for testing.

 Following windows show up after starting:
-- clahe - grayscaled version of the current frame
+- clahe - gray-scaled version of the current frame
 - markers_col - detected corners with marked key point candidates
 - graph - constructed graph
 - dst - main window with a house draw (if detected)